wernerglinka/ms-layout-njk/README.md

 I encountered an additional difficulty as I am using Nunjucks as the templating engine and I needed access to the Nunjucks environment to extend Nunjucks with custom filters.

+For a thorough explanation see my blogpost [Metalsmith, Layouts and Nunjucks](http://www.glinka.co/blog/metalsmith-layouts-nunjucks/)

 To understand the differences I built this repo.

 The **master branch** is build with the latest plugin versions, metalsmith-layouts  2.1.0  and metalsmith-in-place 4.1.1, while the **obsolete branch** used metalsmith-layouts 1.6.5 and metalsmith-in-place 1.4.4 plus Nunjucks.